Blockstream/docs/liquid/developer-guide/proof-of-issuance.rst

 	echo "Completed without error"

-When you have saved the above to the file, edit the variables at the top and of the file and start Liquid QT or liquidd using an argument of ``-server=1`` to allow the Liquid client to communicate with it.
+When you have saved the above to the file, edit the variables at the top and of the file and start elements-qt or elementsd using an argument of ``-server=1`` to allow the Liquid client to communicate with it.
 Execute the script from the directory you created it in by opening a Terminal session and running:

 .. code-block:: bash